You keep your device’s operating systems updated. You’re using internet security software. You’re pretty savvy about not falling for online scams.

 Your security arsenal includes a firewall.
 Here’s a free test to ensure your firewall is blocking access to bad actors and bots.

 How many devices are connected to your home’s wireless network?
 A handful?
 Dozens?
-As time goes on and you add new gadgets, it’s easy to lose track of everything connected, or worse, notice things that don’t belong.
+As time goes on and you add new gadgets, it’s easy to lose track of everything connected or notice things that don’t belong.

 Here’s how to determine what’s on your network and prune anything that shouldn’t be.
 This tip is brought to you by our sponsor, ExpressVPN.
 Keep your web activity private with Kim’s VPN pick.